 The Color Calibrated Workflow, Part 1: Uncomplicating Color

-It should be pretty simple, I see a colorful flower, I take a photo of it, download, print it, and it should look just like what I saw.
+It should be pretty simple, I see a colorful flower, I take a photo of it, download it, print it, and it should look just like what I saw.
 Except, many times it doesn’t.
 Capturing and reproducing accurate colors was once one of the most frustrating and time-consuming things in the realm of digital photography.
 It can cause no end of problems for beginners or seasoned pros as it is a complex process with required steps which, done incorrectly or out-of-order, will produce poor results.
 However, it has become much easier and understandable over the last few years.

 Fortunately, there are a variety of techniques and tools available to help give you consistent color results, fairly quickly.
 In this series, I will explain my approach to color management, and share tips for keeping consistent color as you take photos, download, view, and print them.
 By using consistent techniques, and tools like the Datacolor SpyderCube and Spyder5 ELITE as part of your digital darkroom workflow, you can conquer the complexity of color.